-A strata management statement over freehold land must provide for:
+A strata management statement over freehold land must provide for5:

-• the establishment and composition of a building management committee and its office bearers;

-- the functions of those office bearers in managing the building and its site; - the manner in which a statement be may amended; - the settlement of disputes, or the rectification of complaints, concerning the management of the building or it site, whether by requiring reference of disputes or complaints to the Strata Titles Commissioner, or the Tribunal, or (with the consent of the person) to any other person for a recommendation or decision or otherwise; and - the manner in which notices and other documents may be served on the committee.
+- the establishment and composition of a building management committee and its office bearers; - the functions of those office bearers in managing the building and its site; - the manner in which a statement may be amended; - the settlement of disputes, or the rectification of complaints, concerning the management of the building or its site, whether by requiring reference of disputes or complaints to the Strata Titles Commissioner, or the Tribunal, or (with the consent of the person) to any other person for a recommendation or decision or otherwise; and - the manner in which notices and other documents may be served on the committee.

 Every body corporate and other land owner within the stratum subdivided complex must be members of the building management committee, unless they agree in writing not to be a member.
-For a body corporate to be excluded it must agree by special resolution.
+For a body corporate to be excluded it must agree by special resolution.6

 The body corporate is represented on a building management committee by a nominee.
 That person is appointed by, or selected in accordance with, a special resolution or by-law made by the body corporate.
-Similarly, the representative of any other corporation is chosen in accordance with the resolution of that corporation.
-Owners who are individuals are members of the committee in their own right.
+Similarly, the representative of any other corporation is chosen in accordance with the